Reviewing Lucira Health (LHDX) and Its Competitors

 Institutional and Insider Ownership

 50.1% of Lucira Health shares are held by institutional investors.
 Comparatively, 52.9% of shares of all “Diagnostic substances” companies are held by institutional investors.
 7.5% of shares of all “Diagnostic substances” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 Profitability